SHORTNESS OF BREATH

 TROUBLE BREATHING?
 CALL WITH QUESTIONS:

-- What is Pneumonia? - WHAT IS PNEUMONIA?
+- What is Pneumonia? - What Is Pneumonia?
 Pneumonia is an infection of the lungs.
 The infection can be bacterial, viral, fungal, or other organisms.
 How is pneumonia diagnosed?
-Pneumonia is most commonly diagnosed by a chest x-ray.
-Sometimes a patient may need a CT scan to diagnose pneumonia, particularly when the chest x-ray is Read More
+This disease is most commonly diagnosed by a chest x-ray.
+Sometimes a patient may need a CT scan to diagnose, particularly when the chest x-ray is… Read More